How to Transport your eBike by Car

 If you have a larger car such as a mid-size SUV and are driving alone, you may be able to put your Roadster in the car whole.
 (Tip: removing the battery first makes it easier to lift and load).
 However, if you do not have a large car, or the backseat is already occupied, then the simplest way to transport your Roadster eBike is to get a bike carrier for your car.

-For transporting an eBike by car, we recommend using a tow ball or hitch mount rack with bottom support.
+For transporting an eBike by car, we recommend using a hitch mount rack with bottom support.
+[Please note that not all racks are suitable for transporting more than one Roadster; we recommend the Yakima StageTwo Hitch Rack if you have multiple Roadsters.]

 This type of eBike carrier connects to the car via the tow ball and provides support for the eBike from the bottom up.
 It treats the bike gently by taking all the weight on the wheels and only using the frame or seat post for staying vertical.